uriel0byte/Cybersecurity-Writeups/TryHackMe/AOC-2025-Documentation/03-Daily-Challenges/day-17-cyberchef.md

 **Lock 3 — Guard House: XOR + Base64**

 Login logic: `Base64(XOR(password, key))`
 No magic question from this lock onward — just ask the guard for the password.
+XOR key (from JS source): `cyberchef`

 **What XOR is:** A bitwise operation applied between data and a key.
 The critical property for forensics: XOR is its own inverse.
 XOR the result with the same key